 ✓ Impact so far

-15 acres secured in East Sussex for member use; negotiations in place for ~205 neighbouring acres, with acquisitions phased to Founding Membership milestones.
+15 acres secured in Sussex for member use; negotiations in place for ~205 neighbouring acres, with acquisitions phased to Founding Membership milestones.

 What’s next: Acquire adjacent land as membership grows, secure legal protections through asset-locks and conservation covenants, release yearly stewardship reports, and establish a repair fund for long-term infrastructure maintenance to ensure generational land productivity.